Pedro Ximénez: Discover the Joy of PX

 A massive co-operative formed in 1964 with 778 members that also produces olive oil.
 One of the largest producers in Montilla-Moriles.

 Amanecer Pedro Ximénez.
 15%, RS 350 g/l

 Deep ruby-mahogany and a yellow rim.
 Fine figgy aromas.
 The palate has fig and greengage depth, syrupy with a mocha finish.
 N/A in the UK, Spain, €7.00.

 Finca Hispana PX.
 15%.
 RS 390 g/l

 Solera wine not labelled as by the Co-op.
 Dark mahogany, figs again on the nose.
 The palate has figs, Crème Brulee and burnt notes, really silky with a caramelised apricot finish.
 Rancio notes make it a stand-out wine for me.
 N/A UK, Spain, €8.00.

 PX Solera, 1981.
 15%, RS 390 g/l

 Squat distinctive bottle.
 Muscovado sugar, sultanas and raisins.
 Thick and gloopy with a cough-medicine texture.
 Syrup of Figs?
 Caramel and chocolate.
 N/A UK, Spain €9.70

 Moreno bought their first cellar from Gonzáles-Byass in Jerez in 1957.
-They moved it to Cordóba, but I’m told it closed down in 2015.
-This means their wines are now becoming rare and expensive even in Spain.
+They moved it to Cordóba, but it closed down in 2015.
+It means their wines are now becoming rare and expensive, even in Spain.